ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Signals/signal-slice.md

 `signalSlice` is loosely inspired by the `createSlice` API from Redux Toolkit.
 The general idea is that it allows you to declaratively create a "slice" of state.
 This state will be available as a **readonly** signal.

-The key motivation, and what makes this declarative, is that all the ways for updating this signal are declared upfront with `sources` and `reducers`.
+The key motivation, and what makes this declarative, is that all the ways for updating this signal are declared upfront with `sources` and `actionSources`.
 It is not possible to imperatively update the state.

 ## Basic Usage